Ruth Bernhard

 American, 1905—2006

 Hailed by Ansel Adams as “the greatest photographer of the nude,” Ruth Bernhard is renowned for her evocative yet restrained nudes, elegant still lifes, and striking photographs of natural forms.
-Her work often reveals a subtle surrealist influence, seen in her ability to transform everyday objects into enigmatic and dreamlike compositions.
+Her work often reveals a subtle surrealist influence, evident in her ability to transform everyday objects into enigmatic and dreamlike compositions.

 After studying art history and typography at the Berlin Academy of Art, Bernhard moved to New York in 1927, where she worked as a photographer’s assistant for a magazine.
 It was in California in 1935, after meeting Edward Weston, that she began to seriously pursue a career in photography.
 Inspired by Weston’s mastery of form and light, Bernhard embraced a meticulous approach to composition that defined her signature style.